Top 5 This Week

 Frequently Asked Questions

-Austin’s most walkable urban neighborhoods — Hyde Park (the city’s oldest planned suburb, platted in 1891, with the largest trees in the city and proximity to the University of Texas), South Congress (SoCo, the creative strip of vintage stores, food trucks, and restaurants south of the river), and Mueller (a master-planned community on the former airport site with a functioning neighborhood Main Street, Farmers Market, and the Thinkery children’s museum) — provide the urban Austin experience that the city’s reputation implies.
-Hyde Park’s tree canopy, UT campus boundary, and Duval Street’s independent commercial strip give it an intellectual character distinct from the newer suburbs.
-The combination of these neighborhoods with the Barton Springs Pool (68°F spring-fed swimming hole in Zilker Park) and the Lady Bird Lake trail system creates a walkable urban quality of life that justifies the $550,000 to $850,000 price range for single-family homes.
+Austin’s most walkable corners deliver the city everyone pictures.
+Hyde Park, platted in 1891 as Austin’s first planned suburb, has the oldest, tallest trees in town and sits beside the University of Texas.
+South Congress (SoCo) lines up vintage stores, food trucks, and restaurants just south of the river.
+Mueller, built on the former airport site, was designed around a working Main Street, a Saturday farmers market, and the Thinkery children’s museum.
+Hyde Park in particular feels bookish — the canopy, the campus edge, and Duval Street’s independent shops set it apart from the newer suburbs.
+Add Barton Springs Pool (a 68°F spring-fed swimming hole in Zilker Park) and the Lady Bird Lake trail loop, and the everyday quality of life starts to explain the $550,000 to $850,000 range for single-family homes.

-The I-35 corridor between Austin and San Antonio — encompassing San Marcos, New Braunfels, Seguin, and Schertz — has emerged as one of the fastest-growing residential markets in the country as households priced out of both cities discover that the intermediate communities provide reasonable commute access to employment in both metros.
-San Marcos, home to Texas State University’s 30,000 students, and New Braunfels, anchored by the Comal River and Schlitterbahn water parks, provide the most developed urban character in the corridor.
-Median prices of $280,000 to $360,000 provide the strongest residential value relative to employment access in the broader Texas market.
-New Braunfels’ growth from 60,000 to more than 100,000 residents in a decade reflects the corridor’s powerful appeal.
-The trade-off for all corridor communities is increasingly challenging commute times as both Austin and San Antonio’s traffic infrastructure struggle to keep pace with the region’s growth.
+The I-35 stretch between Austin and San Antonio — San Marcos, New Braunfels, Seguin, and Schertz — is one of the fastest-growing housing markets in the country, drawing buyers priced out of both cities who still want a workable commute to either.
+San Marcos, home to Texas State University and its more than 40,000 students, and New Braunfels, built around the Comal River and Schlitterbahn water parks, feel the most like real towns.
+Median prices of $280,000 to $360,000 are the strongest value-per-mile in the state.
+New Braunfels alone has gone from fewer than 58,000 residents in the 2010 census to more than 115,000 today — proof of the pull.
+The trade-off is traffic: as both metros struggle to keep up with growth, commute times along I-35 keep getting longer.